itinerantfoodie/itinerantfoodie.github.io/_posts/2017-06-05-getting-legally-licensed-in-thailand-and-asean.md

 Here's what you need.

 * Residence certificate from immigration (500 baht plus waiting a day to get it) OR work permit.
 To obtain a residence certificate you need to show a lease agreement or letter from your landlord (or guesthouse/hotel owner).
 Hang on to the original, as you can use it to also purchase vehicles in your name too (but be aware it lasts for only 1 month) - also if you'd like to save on ATM fees, you can use this to open up a bank account too.
+Note that the residence certificate is the reason why you can't "officially" get the license on a tourist or visa exempt.
+Once you have this though, it doesn't matter what visa you have as long as its valid.
+(And yes you can get a residence certificate from some immigration offices with the "500 baht fee that you don't get a receipt for")
 * Medical certificate to prove that you are fit to drive.
 I got mine from Chang Phueak Hospital for 80 baht.
 * Copy of Passport, last entry stamp, departure card (you can do all those photocopies at the land transport office).